garrandall/popular-music-data/tracks/heartless-kris-allen.md

 Well I got homies
 But in the end it's still so lonely

 In the night
 I hear 'em talk
 The coldest story ever told
 Somewhere far along this road
 He lost his soul
 To a woman so heartless
 How could you be so heartless
 Oh
 How could you be so heartless

 How could be so Dr. Evil
-You're bringin' out a side of me that I dont know
+You're bringin' out a side of me that I don't know
 I decided we weren't gon' speak so
 Why we up 3 A.M. on the phone
 Why does she be so mad at me fo'
-Homie I dont know she's hot and cold
+Homie I don't know she's hot and cold
 I won't stop I won't mess my groove up
 'Cause I already know how this thing go
 You run and tell your friends that you're leaving me They say that they don't see what you see in me
 You wait a couple months then you gon' see
 You'll never find nobody better than
 Me

 'Cause in the night
 I hear 'em talk
 The coldest story ever told
 Somewhere far along this road
 He lost his soul
 To a woman so heartless
 How could you be so heartless
 Oh